Petaling District: Population

 The following is based on Department of Statistics Malaysia 2010 census.

 Administrative divisions

 Petaling District is divided into 4 mukims.
+It was formed in 1974 by incorporating mukim Bukit Raja and Damansara (Klang District) with mukim Sungai Buloh and Petaling which was part of Kuala Lumpur district.
 However, this definition is for historic administrative purposes only and does not reflect the modern rapid growth and subsequent reorganisation in 1997.

 Government

 The district is highly urbanised, and as such, the administration and maintenance of the public facilities in the district have been divided and delegated to the three local governments.